urakubo/UNI-EM/Documents/Workflow1.md

 - https://opendatacommons.org/licenses/by/1-0/
 - http://docs.neurodata.io/kasthuri2015/kasthuri15docs.html

-#### Target EM images and ground truth
+#### Preparation of ground truth

-1. Download the file "Example2DNN.zip" from the link below and unzip it on your UNI-EM installed PC.
-Copy and paste the unzipped contents to the "data" folder of UNI-EM ([UNI-EM]).
-Here the training image is stored in "[UNI-EM]/data/_2DNN_training_images", and the ground truth segmentation is stored in "[UNI-EM]/data/_2DNN_ground_truth" (**Fig. 1**).
-The software Vast lite is recommend to make such ground truth segmentation ( https://software.rc.fas.harvard.edu/lichtman/vast/ ).
+Download "Example2DNN.zip" from the link below and unzip it on your UNI-EM installed PC.
+Replace the unzipped folders with the contents of the "data" folder in UNI-EM ([UNI-EM]).
+Here  the folder "[UNI-EM]/data/DNN_training_images" contains a training image, and the folder "[UNI-EM]/data/DNN_ground_truth" contains ground truth segmentation (**Fig. 1.1**).
+Users can use the ground truth segmentation for 2D CNN training (see from No. 2), or draw the ground truth using Dojo as stated below.

 	- "Example2DNN.zip": https://www.dropbox.com/s/k1baokh6yz1ucjk/Example2DNN.zip?dl=0
 <BR>